 Your baby because breast milk:

 ● Has all the nutrients your baby needs to be healthy

-● Includes all the growth factors that’ll insure the best development of your baby’s organs
+● Includes growth factors to insure the best development of your baby’s organs

 ● Protects your baby from many diseases and/or infections such as:

 -ear infections, diarrhea, bronchitis, pneumonia, and other bacterial/viral infections

 ● Could help to protect your baby later against obesity, asthma, diabetes, eczema and some cancers